 Unfortunately, it won’t work for this recipe.

 It stays fresh for up to 3 days in a sealed container or wrapped in a kitchen cloth.
 I like to slice half straight away and freeze it to make the most of it.
+In my opinion, the bread is best toasted.

-Yes, slice and freeze for up to a month.
+Yes, slice and freeze for up to 3 months.
+I like to reheat mine in the airfryer.

 While the base recipe only requires one ingredient and cannot be swapped, you can certainly add other ingredients to customize the bread to your liking.
 Consider adding seeds, nuts, dried fruits such as dates, or spices for additional flavor and texture.
 I love a mix of black olives (pitted!), rosemary, and walnuts!
 Just remember to add these extras after the fermentation process and before baking.
-I however recommend tasting the bread without any ad-ons first, to make sure you have the perfect fermentation time, and know what to expect in terms of taste and consistency.
+I, however, highly recommend tasting the bread without any add-ons first to ensure you have the perfect fermentation time and know what to expect in terms of taste and consistency.
 Then, feel free to experiment with these additional ingredients to achieve your desired balance of flavor and texture.

-You can; it will still work, but I find it provides a much-needed touch to the flavor of the bread.
+You can; it will still work, but I find it adds a much-needed touch to the bread’s flavor.
+However, adding too much salt might slow down fermentation.

 It has a very slight rise – it’s quite different from yeast fermentation.
-Don’t worry if it looks like your dough hasn’t risen much – it will still work.
+Don’t worry if it looks like your dough hasn’t risen much; if it’s slightly bubbly, it will still work.

-If you slice it before it cools down, it will just have a mushier texture.
+If you slice it before it cools down, it will just have a more gummy texture.

 What temperature would you use for convection fan based ovens?
 Thank you